AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_classroom_ios.md

 ### Create and destroy a chat room

 The [app super admin](agora_chat_restful_chatroom_superadmin) can create a chat room and set the chat room attributes such as the chat room subject, description, and the maximum number of members.
-Once the chat room is created, the super admin becomes the chat room owner automatically.
+Once a chat room is created, the super admin becomes the chat room owner automatically.

 Only the chat room owner can disband a chat room.
-Once the chat room is disbanded, all the chat room members recieve the `didDismissFromChatroom` callback and are immediately removed from the chat room.
+Once a chat room is disbanded, all the chat room members receive the `didDismissFromChatroom` callback and are immediately removed from the chat room.

 ```objective-c
 // The super admin can call createChatroomWithSubject to create a chat room.